The Death Penalty: Justice & Saving More Innocents

 Anti death penalty claims are either false or the pro death penalty positions are stronger.

-FACT CHECKING ENCOURAGED, FOR ALL SIDES
+FACT CHECKING/VETTING FOR ALL SIDES

 The Death Penalty: Saving More Innocent Lives